 Find out more about garage conversions – from planning to design in our ultimate guide.

 4. A single-storey side or small rear extension

-A single storey extension is the perfect way to create extra living space in your home, while transforming your space to better suit your lifestyle.
-Whether you're considering a side return extension (read our guide to find out more) or a rear extension, it's the perfect spot for a new, open plan living, kitchen and dining area that make for perfect family spaces and, of course, are so beloved by potential future buyers.
+A single storey rear extension is the perfect way to create extra living space in your home, while transforming your space to better suit your lifestyle too.
+It's the perfect spot for a new, open plan living, kitchen and dining area that make for perfect family spaces and, of course, are so beloved by potential future buyers.

-House extensions, for every budget between £20,000 and £30,000 would only be sufficient to build a new single storey extension of around 20m², at a cost of £1,050–£1,450 per m².
+Those on a budget between £20,000 and £30,000 would be able to build this type of small house extension, of around 20m², at a cost of £1,050–£1,450 per m².
 This would be sufficient space to extend an existing room, or to add a good-sized home office or utility room to your house.
-Most such extensions would be covered by your permitted development rights.
-Find out how to add a rear extension under permitted development.
-Discover all you need to know about planning, designing and costing a single storey extension, too.

 Conservatories and orangeries come in all guises, from period-style to more contemporary builds, and the more affordable end of the market is well within the reach of someone with a budget of up to £30,000.